-- evaluating the Company's January 1, 2020 non-TDR and December 31, 2020 non-TDR ACL methodologies for compliance with U.S. generally accepted accounting principles - assessing the conceptual soundness of the models used by inspecting model documentation to determine whether the models are suitable for intended use - determining whether the loan portfolio is segmented by similar risk characteristics by comparing to the Company's business environment and evaluating statistical testing performed - evaluating the length of the historical experience period by comparing to portfolio performance and evaluating the back-testing and sensitivity testing performed
+- · evaluating the Company's December 31, 2021 non-TDR ACL methodologies for compliance with U.S. generally accepted accounting principles - assessing the conceptual soundness of the models used by inspecting model documentation to determine whether the models are suitable for intended uses. - determining whether the loan portfolio is segmented by similar risk characteristics by comparing to the Company's business environment and evaluating statistical testing performed - evaluating the length of the historical experience period by comparing to portfolio performance and evaluating the back-testing and sensitivity testing performed - evaluating the length of the reasonable and supportable period by comparing to model performance, including backtesting results, the quantitative methodology, and industry practice - · determining whether the estimated life of the loan is appropriate based on empirical analysis performed and industry practice - · evaluating whether the length of the reversion period is appropriate based on empirical analysis - · evaluating whether the reversion method uses a systematic and rational approach

-- evaluating the length of the reasonable and supportable period by comparing to model performance, including backtesting results, the quantitative methodology, and industry practice - · determining whether the estimated life of the loan is appropriate based on empirical analysis performed and industry practice - · evaluating whether the length of the reversion period is appropriate based on empirical analysis - · evaluating whether the reversion method uses a systematic and rational approach - assessing the historical loss information that is being reverted to by verifying whether the historical loss information captures a through the cycle estimate and evaluating the consistency of the empirical analysis performed based on industry data and established methodology - assessing the macroeconomic forecast by evaluating the Company's process for evaluating future expectations of macroeconomic conditions, comparing to portfolio performance, and benchmarking of forecasts.
+- assessing the historical loss information that is being reverted to by verifying whether the historical loss information captures a through the cycle estimate and evaluating the consistency of the empirical analysis performed based on industry data and established methodology - assessing the macroeconomic forecast by evaluating the Company's process for evaluating future expectations of macroeconomic conditions, comparing to portfolio performance, and benchmarking of forecasts.

-We also assessed the sufficiency of the audit evidence obtained related to the January 1, 2020 non-TDR ACL and the December 31, 2020 non-TDR ACL by evaluating the cumulative results of the audit procedures and potential bias in the accounting estimates.
+We also assessed the sufficiency of the audit evidence obtained related to the December 31, 2021 non-TDR ACL by evaluating the cumulative results of the audit procedures and potential bias in the accounting estimates.